Momus (musician): As author

-Momus has published a book of lyrics, and has written texts or introductions for several books on art and culture.

-Momus has published six novels.
+Currie has published a book of lyrics, and has written texts or introductions for several books on art and culture.
+Under the names Momums, he has published six novels.
 The Book of Jokes and The Book of Scotlands received positive reviews in the LA Times and the Guardian.
 The Book of Scotlands (Sternberg Press) was shortlisted for the Scottish Arts Council's First Book prize.
 He published The Book of Japans in 2011, also on Sternberg Press, and UnAmerica in 2014, as well as several ebooks.

-2020 saw the publication of Niche: a memoir in pastiche in which Momus tells the story of his creative life through fictional eyewitness statements from famous historic figures.
+2020 saw the publication of Niche: a memoir in pastiche in which Currie tells the story of his creative life through fictional eyewitness statements from famous historic figures.

 Blog and vlog

 Momus said in 1991 that "In the future everyone will be famous for fifteen people", which has evolved into a meme, "On the web, everyone will be famous to fifteen people".
 The quip parodies Andy Warhol's famous prediction that, "In the future, everyone will be famous for fifteen minutes".

 From 15 January 2004 to 10 February 2010, Momus wrote a blog on the LiveJournal platform called Click Opera.
 Initially a collection of links, Click Opera evolved to become a substantial daily cultural essay.
-After announcing it unexpectedly in an interview with magazine called Chronic'art, Momus ended the blog on his fiftieth birthday because it had become too time-consuming and because Livejournal was being wound down.
+After announcing it unexpectedly in an interview with magazine called Chronic'art, Momus ended the blog on his fiftieth birthday because it had become too time-consuming and because LiveJournal was being wound down.
 It is cited a high point of the blogging era and led to Momus becoming a columnist with the New York Times and Wired.

 Since 2016, Momus has been releasing a series of improvised lectures and travel vlogs called Open University.